 This is the main similarity: Both cosigners and co-borrowers are 100 percent responsible for the loan.
 However, joint loans are different from co-signed loans.

-Cosigner rights: A cosigner has responsibilities, but generally does not have rights to the property you buy with loan proceeds.
+A cosigner has responsibilities but generally does not have rights to the property you buy with loan proceeds.
 With a joint loan, every borrower is usually (but not always) a partial owner of whatever you buy with the loan.
-Cosigners simply take all of the risk without any benefits of ownership.
+Cosigners simply take all of the risks without any benefits of ownership.
 Cosigners do not have the right to use the property, benefit from it, or make decisions regarding the property.

 The relationship between borrowers may be important when relevant for a joint loan.
 Some lenders only issue joint loans to people who are related to each other by blood or marriage.
 If you want to borrow with somebody else, be prepared to search a little harder for an accommodating lender.
 Some lenders require each unrelated borrower to apply individually—which makes it harder to qualify for large loans.

 If you’re not married to your co-borrower, put agreements in writing before buying an expensive property or taking on debt.
 When people get divorced, court proceedings tend to do a thorough job of dividing assets and responsibilities (although that’s not always the case).
 Even still, getting somebody’s name off a mortgage is difficult.
 But informal separations can drag on longer and be more difficult if you don’t have explicit agreements in place.

 Remember that the primary benefit of a joint loan is that it’s easier to qualify for loans by combining income and adding strong credit profiles to the application.
 You may not need to apply jointly if one borrower can qualify individually.
 Both of you (or all of you, if there are more than two) can pitch in on payments even if only one person officially gets the loan.
 You still might be able to put everybody’s name on a deed of ownership — even if one of the owners does apply for a loan.